Health and Human Services will lay off 10,000 workers and close agencies in a major restructuring

 __ 1,200 jobs at the NIH, the world’s leading public health research arm.

-__ 300 jobs at CMS, which oversees the Affordable Care Act marketplace, Medicare and Medicaid.
+__ 300 jobs at the Centers for Medicare and Medicaid Services, which oversees the Affordable Care Act marketplace, Medicare and Medicaid.

 The cuts and consolidation go far deeper than anyone expected, an NIH employee said.